hyperball123/SufiyanWeb/Module_1/L3_App_with_js/NODE.md

 ## node js is famous for different reasons but few points are
 ## modules - node js has its own modules inbuilt. such as...
     -- fs.files
-    -- os - for cimmunication with operating system
+    -- os - for communication with operating system
     -- path - for url
     and there are many more these are some famous ones/